SLieve/technicalgrimoire/_games/tempered-legacy.md

 Tempered Legacy is a magic item supplement for fantasy RPGs.
 The powers of an item are locked behind the regrets of previous owners.

 This gives players a fun weapon they can invest in while providing GMs with an easy vehicle for adventure hooks and character motivation.
+As soon as they grab hold of a Tempered Item, they gain awareness of all the Slots within it.

 Join [the Mailing List](https://gumroad.com/technicalgrimoire/follow) to get updates about the upcoming **Tempered Legacy Zine** (more info below).